What are Conferences?

 - Record your conferences so students can view them at a later date.
 Note: Recordings are automatically deleted 14 days after the conference ends.

-Instructors can give students permission to create a conference in a course.
-However, students can always start a conference from a student group.
 Students can create conferences to talk about course assignments, host study groups, and collaborate on projects.

 When would I use Conferences as a student?